patchydev/patchydev.github.io/content/about/index.md

 # About

-<p>My name is Isabelle, but I mostly go by Isa.
-I'm a trans girlthing who enjoys programming, Warhammer 40k, CTF, speedcubing, and playing chess.
+<p>My name is Cifera, but I mostly go by Cif.
+I'm a trans girlthing who enjoys programming, Warhammer 40k, Trench Crusade, CTF, speedcubing, and playing chess.
 I'm also an avid Linux user.</p>

 <p>I prefer it/its pronouns, but she/her is also acceptable.</p>